 St. Brendan is, first and foremost, a Catholic school.
 The children receive daily religious instruction.
 Our parish pastor, Father Roger Gustafson, and the priests and nuns in residence engage with the children both during school hours and at parish and school events.
 Our Catholic identity and mission are integrated into every aspect of our curriculum and student life.

 Mass.
 The whole school attends a children’s Mass on the first Friday of every month, which parents are invited to attend.
 Students attend Mass on all Holy Days and every day during Lent.
-Children participate in Masses as lectors, gift bearers, Eucharistic ministers, acolytes, and members of the choir.
+Children participate in school and parish Masses as lectors, gift bearers, Eucharistic ministers, acolytes, and members of the choir.

 Sacraments.
 Second graders prepare for and receive First Reconciliation and First Holy Communion.
 Eighth graders prepare for and receive Confirmation.

 Social Service Projects.
 One of the distinguishing characteristics of St. Brendan School is our emphasis on finding ways to give back to our communities through student-driven outreach projects that combine creativity, entrepreneurship, compassion, and empathy.
 Children of all grades may propose projects at any time by presenting their idea to our principal, Ms. Lakatta.
 Children are responsible for the projects from inception to execution, and their reward is the joy of having given of themselves.
 Examples of these projects include:

 A fundraiser to benefit children with cleft palate;

 Making sandwiches for the St. Vincent de Paul Society;

 School-wide drive for the March of Dimes; and